Cdpv98/PangGame/README.md

 <br>
 <br>
 Game consists in 3 levels
-Player have 5 lives, lose one life each time ball collide with player.
+Player have 5 lives, lose one life each time ball collide with player.<br>
 Reach next level by killing all balls.
 <br>
 <br>